department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-report.md

 ### Differences by Participant Category
 - **Mobile vs. desktop**: There were *no any major differences in research results between mobile and desktop users*, as users on both kinds of devices spent much of their time on the "top 4" boxes.
 The big difference is the interaction required to reach other links: mobile users have to tap the "Menu" button in the header before they can see the VA Benefits and Health Care megamenu and Find a VA Location.
 Of the 5 mobile users in this research, 3 used the Menu button and seemed comfortable doing so.
 The other 2 mobile users did not use the "Menu" button during the research sessions, and it is unknown whether they noticed it or not.
 The footer on mobile has accordians to access VA Forms, Resources and support, and Find a VA Location links, but none of the mobile research participants scrolled down to the footer to see this.
 - **Cognitive disability**: 3 participants were reported to have a cognitive disability, but this was not confirmed during the research sessions. *No significant differences* in task performance were observed between these individuals and the others, although one of them was among the four participants overall who had difficulty typing concise search queries and correctly spelling the words in them.
 A different participant with a cognitive disability finished fewer tasks than many other participants, but that was probably due to their tendency to talk in detail about their experiences with the VA and focus less on the research tasks.
 - **Screen reader**: The one participant who used a screen reader completed fewer tasks than many other participants because *listening to their screen reader read text aloud resulted in slower navigation*.
+- **Hadn't used VA.gov before**: Only 2 participants had never used VA.gov before, and there were *no notable differences* in their interactions with the website as compared to the other participants.

 ### Non-Wayfinding Successes